 ResNet and the ResNet Resource Center

-The Northeastern Printing Program provides a limited amount of free printing each year to students, faculty, and staff.
-Each September, as an active member of the community, you are given a credit of $120 on your Husky Card to use at your discretion at any of the ITS-managed printers located across campus.
+The Northeastern Printing Program provides a free allowance for printing each year to students, faculty, and staff.
+Each September, as an active member of the community, you are given an allowance of printing credit equivalent to $120 on your Husky Card to use at your discretion at any of the ITS-managed printers located across all Northeastern campuses.
 Print credits do not carry over from one academic year to the next.

-Print jobs can be directly sent to the appropriate printer queue from any ITS computer labs or from your own computer by using the Virtual Print Client software to remotely print.
+Print jobs can be directly sent to the appropriate printer queue from any ITS computer labs or from your own computer by using the Virtual Print Client software available from Software Downloads on myNortheastern to print remotely.
 When you locate a printer associated with the appropriate printing queue, simply swipe your Husky Card, select your print job, and it will print.

 Appropriate Use Policy

 The information systems of Northeastern University are intended for the use of authorized members of the community in the conduct of their academic and administrative work.
 The Appropriate Use Policy (AUP) describes the terms and conditions of Northeastern information systems use.

 Information Technology Services provides a variety of web-based courses to all members of the Northeastern community including Mac tutorials, MS Office tutorials, some application-specific training provided by the application vendors, and via Lynda.com.
 Using Lynda.com, students with a myNortheastern username and password have 24/7 access to an extraordinary breadth of training modules.
 Web-based training is an innovative, self-paced learning method that allows students, faculty, and staff to train anytime or anywhere, using a computer with an internet connection.